lolzio5/Team05-RISCV-Final/README.md

 ![](doc/Dima/images/incorrect_branch_sim1.PNG)

 **Figure (3.4.2(1))** shows a branch instruction in the Fetch stage of the pipeline (`BNE a1, zero, _loop1`).
-Given that this branch is backwards to `_loop1`, it is automatically taken in the Fetch stage, as shown by the `oTakeJBF` flag.
+Given that this branch is backward to `_loop1`, it is automatically taken in the Fetch stage, as shown by the `oTakeJBF` flag.

-However, the branch condition of `a1` and `zero` being not equal to would no longer be met in the next clock cycle.
+However, the branch condition of `a1` and `zero` being not equal would no longer be met in the next clock cycle.
 This is because the value of `a1/ram_array[11]` is $1$ in this clock cycle, and the instruction `ADDI a1, a1, -1` is currently being computed in the Execute stage.

-This data dependancy and incorrect branch decision are resolved once the branch instruction reaches the Decode stage.
+This data dependency and incorrect branch decision are resolved once the branch instruction reaches the Decode stage.

 <br>

 Once the branch instruction reaches the Decode stage, the instructions' source registers are compared by the `ComparatorD` module and the branch outcome is resolved.

-In the case of a data dependancy with the previous instruction, the hazard unit detects this and outputs the forwarding logic signal.
+In the case of a data dependence with the previous instruction, the hazard unit detects this and outputs the forwarding logic signal.
 The dependant register value is forwarded via the `OperandForwarderD` module to the `ComparatorD` for comparison.

 Using the flag values `iTakeJBF` and `iTakeJBD` the comparator decides if the branch taken in the fetch stage was correct or not.
 The PC recovery logic is shown below: